 X5 also supports customers with children and soon-to-be parents, offering special discounts and additional points for purchases.

 Since the end of 2017, Pyaterochka has been running a separate loyalty programme called Kids Club, offering soon-to-be and new parents with children aged from 0 to 10 years a variety of opportunities to spend less on shopping using additional loyalty points.
-In 2018, the programme helped our customers save around RUB 349 million.
+In 2019, the programme helped our customers save over RUB 587 million.

-As part of Family Club, a Perekrestok loyalty programme launched in August 2018, customers have already saved some RUB 14.3 million by getting 10% off all purchases in excess of RUB 3,000 on weekends.
+As part of Family Club, a Perekrestok loyalty programme launched in August 2018, customers saved over RUB 24 million by getting 10% off all purchases in excess of RUB 3,000 on weekends in 2019.

 Electronic social certificates

 The programme enables low-income households to get financial aid from the Moscow City Government using electronic certificates, which can be used for purchases at the Pyaterochka, Perekrestok and Karusel chains.

 Since 2006, X5 has been supporting the Life Line Foundation which helps children with severe health problems.
 The funds raised by the joint initiative allowed over 800 children to receive professional treatment.